 Egypt is situated in the Northern hemisphere; so summer are the months of June, July and August.

 I travelled during winter in the months of January and February, which meant pleasant sun-filled days with a chill in the air after dark.
-I hear the sun and the heat in the summer months can be terribly strong especially in the South where Aswan and Luxor is located with the nights being warm and balmy.
+I hear the sun and the heat in the summer months can be terribly strong especially in the South where Aswan and Luxor are located, with the nights being warm and balmy.

 Either season, the winds can be strong and during the early months of spring, there is a risk of severe sandstorms in Egypt, also referred to as the khamsin.
 When the khamsin is blowing, you cannot do anything, but stay inside and wait until it has passed.